atvs1478/sq/README.md

 - spdif_config: bck=33,ws=25,do=15

 ### ESP32-A1S
 Works with [ESP32-A1S](https://docs.ai-thinker.com/esp32-a1s) module that includes audio codec and headset output.
 You still need to use a demo board like [this](https://www.aliexpress.com/item/4001060963585.html) or an external amplifier if you want direct speaker connection.
-Note that there is a version with AC101 codec and anotehr one with ES8288 (see below)
+Note that there is a version with AC101 codec and another one with ES8388 (see below)

 The board shown above has the following IO set
 - amplifier: GPIO21